yohannes2025/LoveSandwiches/README.md

 ## Testing

-### W3C Validator
-- Not applicable for a Python-based text game.

-### JSHint
-- Not applicable for this project.

 ### Solved Bugs
 - Resolved issues with ship placement validation.
 - Fixed an infinite loop in random guess generation.